Shathvika96/QA-Portfolio/manual-testing-artifacts/README.md

 - Validation of user workflows

 ## Relevance to Automation
-These manual testing fundamentals support the design of effective automation test cases.
+These manual testing fundamentals support the design of effective automation test cases and validation logic.